Lebanese Armed Forces: Equipment

 The Lebanese Army still uses equipment mostly received through donations or friendly prices.
-Its work horse is the M113 which is commonly used by every regiment and brigade.
-A collection of Western and Soviet made weaponry and equipment exists ranging from rifles to tanks.
-However, the Lebanese Army is trying to re-arm and modernize itself through new aid and purchases from different countries such as the United States, Belgium, Russia, and The Netherlands.
-A list of awaiting-for-delivery armaments is constantly growing and includes M60 Patton tanks, M198 Howitzers, etc. A recent Russian promise to supply Lebanon with T-90 tanks has been in discussion since the Lebanese Defense Minister's last visit to Russia on December 16, 2008.
+Its workhorse is the M113 which is commonly used by every regiment and brigade.
+A collection of Western and Soviet-made weaponry and equipment exists ranging from rifles to tanks.
+However, the Lebanese Army is trying to re-arm and modernize itself through new aid and purchases from different countries such as the United States, Belgium, Russia, and the Netherlands.
+A list of awaiting-for-delivery armaments is constantly growing and includes T-80 tanks, M198 Howitzers, etc. A recent Russian promise to supply Lebanon with T-90 tanks has been in discussion since the Lebanese Defense Minister's last visit to Russia on December 16, 2008.

-Throughout history the Lebanese Army employed different weapons and equipment which, at the time, were considered state of the art.
+Throughout its history, the Lebanese Army employed different weapons and equipment which, at the time, were considered state-of-the-art.
 Most of these arms have either been phased out of service or sold to other countries.
-Among the major equipment that is not currently active are AMX-13, Saladin, Panhard M3, and Staghound vehicles.
+Among the major equipment that is not currently active are the AMX-13, Saladin, Panhard M3, and Staghound vehicles.
+The Lebanese air force has two A-29 Super Tucano aircraft as well as three Huey II helicopters delivered to it from the United States.
+The Lebanese air force in total holds 18 UAVs as well as 68 aircraft.